DevExpress/testcafe/docs/articles/documentation/reference/test-api/selector/sibling.md

 Selector().sibling(cssSelector) → Selector
 ```

-Finds all sibling ***elements*** of all nodes in the matched set and filters them by a CSS selector.
+Finds all sibling ***elements*** of all nodes in the matched set and uses a CSS selector to filter them.

 Argument      | Type   | Description
 ------------- | ------ | --------------